aiven/aiven-operator/docs/docs/resources/kafka/connect.md

 NAME                                      SERVICE NAME           PROJECT        CONNECTOR CLASS                           STATE     TASKS TOTAL   TASKS RUNNING kafkaconnector.aiven.io/kafka-connector   kafka-sample-connect   your-project   io.aiven.connect.jdbc.JdbcSinkConnector   RUNNING   1             1
 ```
+The deployment is finished when all services have the state `RUNNING`.

 ## Testing
 To test the connection integration, let's produce a Kafka message using [kcat](https://github.com/edenhill/kcat) from within the Kubernetes cluster.
 We will deploy a Pod responsible for crafting a message and sending to the Kafka cluster, using the `kafka-auth` secret generate by the `Kafka` CRD.